sumeetag1972/ucla-mednet-terraform/README.md

-This is a private repository and contains terraform code.
+This is a public repository and contains terraform code.
 Code was checked on local mac terminal with terraform plan apply.